Theban–Spartan War: Invasions of Agesilaus II

-The Spartan forces were held up for several days by Theban forces manning the earthen stockades at the perimeter of Theban territory.
-The Spartans eventually breached the fortifications and entered the Theban countryside, devastating the Theban fields in their wake.
-Though the Athenians had at this time joined the Theban forces, they were still outnumbered by the Spartans; their combined forces numbering only at 1,700 cavalry, 12,000 hoplites, and around 5,000 light infantry.
-With the fall of the stockades, they were left with two choices, either to retreat back to the defensible walls of Thebes or to hold their ground and face the Spartans in the open.
-They chose the latter and arrayed their forces along the crest of a low sloping hill, opposite the Spartan forces.
+Agesilaus probed the stockade looking for weak points, moving his camp around it and devastating the land outside, while the Thebans and Athenians sent out repeated forays to harass his forces.
+After getting a measure of the defenders' movements and having them grow used to his own movements, the King surprised them by marching at daybreak and crossed the stockade at an undefended position before the enemy could reach him.
+Agesilaus then encountered a Theban and Athenian force set up on a defensive position in a hill some 3 1/2 km southwest of Thebes.
+He dispersed their light troops and brought his army uphill to threaten the enemy, but the latter, led by the Athenian Chabrias, defiantly stood their ground in a defensive and provocative manner.
 Gorgidas and the Sacred Band occupied the front ranks of the Theban forces on the right, while Chabrias and an experienced force of mercenary hoplites occupied the front ranks of the Athenian forces on the left.
 Agesilaus first sent out skirmishers to test the combined Theban and Athenian lines.
 These were easily dispatched by the Theban and Athenian forces, probably by their more numerous cavalry.
 Agesilaus then commanded the entire Spartan army to advance.
 He may have hoped that the sight of the massed Spartan forces resolutely moving forward would be enough to intimidate the Theban and Athenian forces into breaking ranks.
 The same tactic had worked for Agesilaus against Argive forces in the Battle of Coronea (394 BC).
 It was during this time that Chabrias gave his most famous command.
 With scarcely 200 m separating the two armies, Agesilaus was expecting the Theban and Athenian forces to charge at any moment.
 Instead, Chabrias ordered his men to stand at ease.
 In unison, his mercenary hoplites immediately assumed the resting posture—with the spear remaining pointing upwards instead of towards the enemy, and the shield propped against the left knee instead of being hoisted at the shoulders.
 Gorgidas, on seeing this, also commanded the Sacred Band to follow suit, which they did with the same military drill precision and confidence.
+The audacity of the maneuver and the discipline of the execution was such that Agesilaus halted the advance.

+Unwilling to charge uphill against a strong opponent, Agesilaus decided not to engage the enemy and, his bluff called, continued devastating Theban territory, reaching the walls of the city itself.